biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Observed Operational Taxonomic Units
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One type of analysis for alpha diversity is looking at observed OTUs.
-This type of analysis will provide the amount of unique OTUs found in a sample or group of samples.
+This type of analysis will provide the number of unique OTUs found in a sample or group of samples.

 To perform an observed OTU alpha diversity analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
 Then select the "dflt_name - BIOM" artifact and select "alpha_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/observed_OTU_parameter.png
    :align:   center

-Several parameters have been automatically selected for you.
+Several parameters have been automatically selected for you since these options cannot be changed.
 In the "p-metric" field we will specify the alpha diversity analysis to run.
-Enter "observed_otus" in this box, and click "Add Command".
+Select "observed_otus" from the drop-down menu in this box, and click "Add Command".

 Once the command is added the workflow should appear as follows: